 A conceptual model presented in figure 1.2 captures the relationships between and among the various variables underpinning the linkage of strategy, structure, environment and performance as discussed in the foregoing sections of the literature review.
+The schematic diagram presents variables that have direct influence on firm performance and those that intervene or act as moderators.
 The conceptual framework suggests interrelationships between and among key variables in this study viz: strategy, structure, environment and performance.
 The intervening/moderating factors which are likely to influence the interpretation process are of behavioural, cultural and institutional theory perspectives which are environment in context.